 The murder of George Floyd happened one month ago.
-Since then, protesters in the hundreds of thousands have taken to the streets to proclaim that Black Lives Matter (#blacklivesmatter) and to ask for police accountability in the fact of systematic racism.
+Since then, protesters in the hundreds of thousands have taken to the streets to proclaim that Black Lives Matter (#blacklivesmatter) and to ask for police accountability in the face of systematic racism.

 The vast majority of these protesters have been peaceful people exercising their first amendment rights of free speech, from the clergy and artists who met in Lafayette Square in Washington D.C. to the 60,000-strong Silent March in Seattle last week.
 Some have rioted, yet the FBI has confirmed that the threat of bad actors comes mostly from white supremacist elements fomenting violence.